 Much like Pescatore, Out of the Blue tends to focus on seafood, but there are also some options for those who would prefer non-seafood items.
-Starters (depending on the season and the specials offered) include outstanding crab cakes which are coated with a slightly spicy red sauce with capers; a classic New England clam chowder with local cherrystone clams and fresh clam juice; tender fried calamari (including both rings and tentacles) with marinara sauce and sauteed cherry peppers; an excellent Caesar salad with a a house-made dressing; and P.E.I Mussels in either a garlicky herbed wine broth or a spicy fra diavolo sauce.
+Starters (depending on the season and the specials offered) include outstanding crab cakes which are coated with a slightly spicy red sauce with capers; a classic New England clam chowder with local cherrystone clams and fresh clam juice; tender fried calamari (including both rings and tentacles) with marinara sauce and sauteed cherry peppers; a marvelous Caesar salad with a house-made dressing; and P.E.I Mussels in either a garlicky herbed wine broth or a spicy fra diavolo sauce.
 Seafood entrees abound at Out of the Blue, with the meaty grilled swordfish with potatoes and other grilled vegetables, sweet-tasting pan-roasted sea scallops with three excellent sauce options (red, white, or pesto cream) and pasta, garlic-heavy shrimp scampi in a wine butter sauce, pan-roasted salmon in a sublime cacciatore-style sauce, a mild-tasting pan-roasted mahi-mahi that is offered as a special, baked stuffed lobster with scallops and a ritz cracker stuffing, a fall-apart tender filet of sole Francaise with risotto, a fried seafood platter with haddock, shrimp, scallops, and calamari, a pan-roasted monkfish that tastes a bit like lobster but with the texture of a whitefish, and a tremendous haddock stew being a few highlights, again, depending on seasonal items and specials.
 Non-seafood options include dishes you might find at an Italian-American restaurant such as chicken parmigiana, chicken marsala, and pasta putanesca, the last of which does come with anchovies.
 Beer, wine, and cocktails are offered at Out of the Blue (with one highlight being a near-perfect Negroni) while desserts include a terrific tiramisu that has a subtle licorice flavor and freshly-made cannoli.